 This course presents basic concepts of plane analytical geometry and calculus.
 Topics include differentiation and integration of algebraic, trigonometric, exponential, and logarithmic functions with emphasis on technical applications; maximum and minimum word problems; related rates; and applications of the integral to include area and volume.
-Prerequisite: Placement level 5 or MAT 1420 with a C- or better

-MAT 2021 Statistics (3) as required This course introduces the basic ideas and techniques of probability and statistics.
+MAT 2021 Statistics (3)

+This course introduces the basic ideas and techniques of probability and statistics.
 Topics include numerical and graphical descriptive measures, probability, random variables, the normal distribution, sampling theory, estimation, hypothesis testing, correlation, and regression.